TOP TIPS FOR STARTING-UP: STEVE BAXTER

 There’s a lot to learn about how IP can protect your business, but here are 5 quick tips to remember while you’re starting your new business and still learning.

 Start early - Don’t leave thinking about your IP needs until you’re ready to open the doors on your first shop!
 You should be factoring IP into your first business plan as you are working out start-up costs and ongoing needs.
-Take a look at our list of things to consider for a business plan.

 Trade marks vs Business names - A trade mark and a business name are two different things.
 Registering your business name doesn’t give you full rights over that name.
 You can find a quick explanation of the difference and links on how to register both of these on business.gov.au.

 REGISTERING YOUR BUSINESS NAME DOESN’T GIVE YOU FULL RIGHTS OVER THAT NAME